 our own unique and authentic way.

-that redeem us.
-With each new family, nature has another chance.
-Another
+inexperience, that redeem us.
+With each new family, nature has another

-chance for happy accidents that change the course of history.
-Another
+chance.
+Another chance for happy accidents that change the course of

-chance for amateurs to do something no one else has ever done before.
+history.
+Another chance for amateurs to do something no one else has

-and help you put your baby to sleep.
-Forget about them unless they'll
+over and help you put your baby to sleep.
+Forget about them unless

-remember your baby's name in 20 years.
-Don't give up your authority as a
+they'll remember your baby's name in 20 years.
+Don't give up your

 Don't stand unmoving outside the door of a crying baby whose only